brucedkyle/architectures/docs/sustainability/supplychain.md

 # Supply Chain Optimization Overview

+Retailers, manufacturers and organizations are exploring ways to better able to understand and act on changes in the market as they occur – to balance protecting margins, utilizing store and warehouse capacity and meeting delivery expectations.
+These sourcing decisions can dramatically increase profits, especially during peak periods.

+In addition, organizations are exploring how to provide a more sustainable footprint.
+Organizations are looking to redefine an enterprise-wide approach to sustainability.

+## Supply chain concepts

 _Fulfilment_ is the process of exceeding customer expectations when the customer receives their requested products, good or services.
 The items must be made available in a suitable timeframe, at the correct location and in an acceptable condition.

 Fulfilment optimization takes the fulfillment process a step further by using information and knowledge about the supply chain, inventory and stock positions to ensure any promises made to the customer are met or exceeded.